Russia state TV paints Moscow as savior of eastern Ukraine

 “Now they have confidence in the future and that the years-long war will finally come to an end,” she said.

-Whether Russians are buying it is another question.
+Whether ordinary Russians are buying it is another question.

 After his announcement Monday evening, Putin said he was “positive about the people’s support.”